The following article is an excerpt from "A Book of Bible Study"

 In response, Paul and Barnabas answered their Jewish opponents saying that it was their responsibility to bring the Gospel to them first.
 But since they had rejected the message, they would now bring the Gospel to the Gentiles.
 Then they quoted from Isaiah 49:6 in the presence of everyone, saying that God had commanded them to be a light to the Gentiles, and to proclaim His salvation to the ends of the earth.

 After this proclamation we read: “When the Gentiles heard this, they began rejoicing and glorifying the word of the Lord; and as many as had been appointed to eternal life believed.”
-(Acts 13:48).
+(Acts 13:48, emphasis added).
 Who were those who believed the Gospel message?
 It was those who were appointed by our sovereign God to eternal life who believed the Gospel message of salvation through faith in Jesus Christ.

 Paul taught in Romans 9:6-24 about God’s sovereign choice of those individuals who will receive His mercy, in that He has decided to call them to faith in His Son.
 In contrast to those who receive God’s mercy, Paul taught that God chose to harden all the rest.
 The Apostle Peter also taught about God’s sovereign choice in the eternal destinies of men when he wrote: